 Postgraduate portfolio guide

-When applying for a postgraduate course, you'll need to share a portfolio of creative work to be reviewed by our tutors.
-Read on for advice on what we look for plus examples of work submitted by our students during their applications.
+Once you've applied for a postgraduate course, you'll need to provide an online portfolio of creative work to be reviewed by our tutors.
+Read on for advice on what we look for.

 *Are you looking for our undergraduate portfolio guide instead?